Week 3 Preview: 'Bama, Baylor out to avoid more Sun upsets

 After being stunned at home last week by Appalachian State, Texas A&M hosts 13th-ranked Miami in its final home game until the last Saturday in October.
 After that, the offensively challenged Aggies play No. 10 Arkansas in suburban Dallas then have trips to Mississippi State and No. 2 Alabama.

-Could the Aggies go into their open date at the end of that stretch, and the midpoint of their season, with a 1-5 record?
+Could the Aggies go into their open date at the end of that stretch, at the midpoint of their season, with a 1-5 record?

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25